July 17, 2021

-Speakers are listed in alphabetical order.
+Speakers scheduled for 2021 are listed in alphabetical order.

 Time spent in nature is necessary for our health much in the same way we depend on nutritious whole foods for vitamins and minerals.
 Science supports what we intuitively feel – nature is good for us.
 When we incorporate mindful awareness of our environment into our everyday modern lives, we build a connection that supports personal wellbeing and nature for the benefit of both.

 Becky Cushing is Sanctuary Director of Mass Audubon’s Berkshire Wildlife Sanctuaries, which includes six wildlife sanctuaries, 12 miles of hiking trails and the countywide Berkshire Environmental Literacy program.
 She’s a trained field biologist and environmental educator with a passion for cross disciplinary collaboration, environmental problem-solving and connecting people to nature.

 In 2015 she developed Birding and Mindfulness, an approach to tuning into our environment that engages our mindful awareness of birds and is offered through programming at Kripalu Center for Yoga and Health.
 She’s shared these practices through presentations and workshops for conservation professionals, educators and the general public throughout New England.
 She serves on the Kripalu School of Mindful Outdoor Leadership faculty, a program to train leaders in facilitating mindful outdoor experiences.